Fume Extraction, Perfected

 TION is a leading provider of corrosion-proof fume cupboards for laboratories and industrial GMP facilities across the UK and mainland Europe.
 We specialise in designing bespoke fume extraction systems to contain hazardous vapours generated during chemical experiments, ensuring the safety and security of your staff.
 Our engineers work with architects, construction companies, MEPs and end users to develop the best-in-class fume cabinet solutions.

-It's our mission to simplify fume hood specification whilst facilitating a new generation of budding scientists.
+It's our mission to simplify fume cupboard specification whilst facilitating a new generation of budding scientists.
 Every product we manufacture is also EN 14175 compliant and features sustainable technology to reduce your carbon footprint.
 Whether it's for a chemical, pharmaceutical, healthcare, or life science application, our dedicated team will ensure that every consideration has been taken before your build.

 Traditionally, the cabinets are manufactured from powder-coated mild steel, stainless steel or polypropylene.
 While mild steel is considered more cost-effective, the corrosion-resistant properties of polypropylene make it more desirable.